Persistent storage on Chameleon

 - Then, click “Launch on Chameleon”.
 This will start a new Jupyter server for you, with the experiment materials already in it.

-.
-Open this notebook and continue there.
+and continue there.

 Launch and set up a VM instance- with python-chi

-Python API to Chameleon to provision our VM server.
+We will use the python-chi Python API to Chameleon to provision a VM instance.

 We will execute the cells in this notebook inside the Chameleon Jupyter environment.